CalyCherkaoui/todo-list_Javascript/README.md

 ## Features

 The features implemented with this project are:

-- User can create a project by entring its title
+- User can create a project by entering its title
-- User can edit or delete a project from the the project list
+- User can edit or delete a project from the project list
 - User can create tasks for each project
-- User can Edit or Delete tasks
+- User can edit or delete tasks
 ## Getting started (Development)

 To get a local copy of the repository please run the following commands on your terminal: